Edible bird's nest: Authentication

-The high demand for EBN has garnered the attention of counterfeiters to defraud buyers.
-Fake EBN or EBN with adulterants may be harmful to those who consume it.
-Hence, there is an urgent need to find a solution to the issues regarding the authenticity and quality of the EBN.
-Numerous sophisticated techniques have been used for the detection of adulterants in EBN such as energy disperse X-ray microanalysis, electronic microscopy and spectroscopy.
-Some other methods including DNA- based polymerase chain reactions, protein-based two-dimension gel electrophoresis and genetic identification based on mitochondrial DNA have found applications in the authentication of EBN.
-Previous studies used gel electrophoresis in combination with liquid chromatographic methods to identify some common adulterants in EBN.
+The high demand for edible bird's nest has garnered the attention of counterfeiters to defraud buyers.
+Fake edible bird's nest or edible bird's nest with adulterants may be harmful to those who consume it.
+Hence, there is an urgent need to find a solution to the issues regarding the authenticity and quality of the edible bird's nest.
+Numerous sophisticated techniques have been used for the detection of adulterants in edible bird's nest such as energy disperse X-ray microanalysis, electronic microscopy and spectroscopy.
+Some other methods including DNA-based polymerase chain reactions, protein-based two-dimension gel electrophoresis and genetic identification based on mitochondrial DNA have found applications in the authentication of edible bird's nest.
+Previous studies used gel electrophoresis in combination with liquid chromatographic methods to identify some common adulterants in edible bird's nest.
 In this study, gel electrophoresis and liquid chromatography were used for protein profiling and amino acids studies of cave and house nests, and others samples such as white fungus, fish swimming bladder, jelly and egg white.
 Each of the samples had a unique protein profile which will be reflected on the protein gel and these results were supported by the chromatographic analysis.
-Besides, gel electrophoresis also was used to identify and differentiate the EBN base on their geographical origins.
-This is due to the several advantages that make gel electrophoresis remains to be a popular option for analytical study; it is simple in operation, cost-effective and offers high sensitivity to the sample compared to other electrophoresis methods.
+Gel electrophoresis also was used to identify and differentiate the edible bird's nests based on their geographical origins.